After London setback, May wins Brexit cheer in Brussels

 “I‘m disappointed with the amendment,” she told reporters as she arrived at the summit.
 “But the EU withdrawal bill is making good progress through the House of Commons and we’re on course to deliver on Brexit.”

-At the summit, she was again keen to show that Britain was an active member of the bloc, committing to staying in the Erasmus university program until the end of 2020 and taking part in discussions on the bloc’s plan for closer defense cooperation.
+At the summit, she was again keen to show that Britain was an active member of the bloc, committing to staying in the Erasmus university programme until the end of 2020 and taking part in discussions on the bloc’s plan for closer defence cooperation.

-Over dinner, leaders were also discussing responses to the migration crisis from Africa and the Middle East, and lingering deep divisions over how to share the load.
+Over dinner, leaders also discussed responses to the migration crisis from Africa and the Middle East, and lingering deep divisions over how to share the load.

-They confirmed a rollover of sanctions on Russia over the Ukraine crisis and reaffirmed their opposition to U.S. President Donald Trump’s move to recognize Jerusalem as the capital of Israel.
+They confirmed a rollover of sanctions on Russia over the Ukraine crisis and reaffirmed their opposition to U.S. President Donald Trump’s move to recognise Jerusalem as the capital of Israel.

 Additional reporting by William James in London and Philip Blenkinsop, Gabriela Baczynska and Alastair Macdonald in Brussels; Writing by Elizabeth Piper; Editing by Alastair Macdonald